AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 **Troubleshooting steps**

-* To validated that authenticated events contain both the person and cookie namespace, read the troubleshooting steps outlined in the guide above on [troubleshooting errors regarding data not being ingested to Identity Service](#my-identities-are-not-getting-ingested-into-identity-service).
+* To validate that authenticated events contain both the person and cookie namespace, read the steps outlined in the section on [troubleshooting errors regarding data not being ingested to Identity Service](#my-identities-are-not-getting-ingested-into-identity-service).
 * To validate that authenticated events have the primary identity of the person namespace (e.g. CRMID), search the person namespace on profile viewer using no-stitch merge policy (this is the merge policy that does not use private graph).
 This search will only return events associated to the person namespace.

 ## Graph behavior related issues {#graph-behavior-related-issues}